bansal19/PizzaParlour/README.md

 ```
 This inspection highlights using the same value as dictionary key twice.
 ```
-We enabled all of these checks and ensured that our code passed all of them.
+We enabled these checks and ensured that our code passed all of them.